TeamUltroid/Ultroid-Docs/contributing/plugins.md

 ---
 id: userplugins
-title: Make Your Plugins, use by all
+title: sharing self plugins.
-sidebar_label: guides
+sidebar_label: plugins
 slug: /plugins
 ---

-## If you have made any Good Plugin for Ultroid? and want to make it used by all?
+### If you have made any Good Plugin for Ultroid? and want to make it used by all?
  You can Give Your Plugins to Us by Following Ways..

 ### [@UltroidPlugins](https://t.me/UltroidPlugins)